Air PBR 106.149: Sand and Gravel Processing

 Plant must be at least 1/4 mile from the nearest:

-- residence, other than that of the facility owner, facility operator, or site owner
+- Residence, other than that of the facility owner, facility operator, or site owner, or

-- other structure, unless used by only the facility owner, facility operator, or site owner
+- Other structure, unless that structure is used by only the facility owner, facility operator, or site owner.

-If your facility cannot comply with these conditions, see Types of New Source Review Authorizations for other options.
+If your facility cannot comply with the conditions indicated in these checklists, see for other options.

 Recordkeeping